 Every edition of the Harvest Moon series (with the possible exception of the Gameboy editions) contains at least one, usually a popular non-marriage candidate.
-Some of the more prominent examples include Pastor Carter (from the Mineral Town games), Flora and Carter the Archeologist (the Wonderful Life versions), Marian (Grand Bazaar), Alicia (Island of Happiness) and Eileen (The Tale of Two Towns).
+Some of the more prominent examples include Pastor Carter (from the Mineral Town games), Flora and Carter the Archeologist (the Wonderful Life versions), Marian (Grand Bazaar), Alisa (Island of Happiness/Sunshine Island) and Eileen (The Tale of Two Towns).

 Clive Handforth from Little Big Planet 2.
 He's a nigh-impossible-to-hate combination of adorable character design (he's made of office supplies!), varying degrees of cynicism, and tendency to utter the best lines in the game.
 Perhaps if he'd cheer up if he knew he had so many fans!
 Or not.